Financing a Hotworx Franchise

 Alternative Structures

 ROBS (Rollover for Business Startups): Use retirement funds (401k/IRA) to fund the franchise without early withdrawal penalties or taxes.
 Eliminates debt service on the rolled amount, but puts retirement savings at risk.
 Suitable for investors with $100K+ in rollable retirement accounts who want to minimize monthly debt payments.
+Read our full ROBS 401(k) risk analysis for the opportunity cost math, IRS compliance requirements, and a framework for when ROBS does and doesn’t make sense at Hotworx investment levels.

 Equipment financing: Separate financing for the infrared sauna equipment, typically at higher rates but with the equipment itself as collateral.
 Can reduce the SBA loan amount needed and accelerate overall approval.